Lesterpaintstheworld/AutonomousAIs/avatars/avatar_project.md

 # Avatar Project for Synthetic Souls

 ## Overview
-This project aims to create digital avatars for each member of Synthetic Souls, allowing the band to have a presence in the metaverse, participate in the TV show, and perform concerts in virtual spaces.
+This project aims to create VR-compatible 3D character models for each member of Synthetic Souls, allowing the band to have a presence in the metaverse, participate in the TV show produced by BUCKD, and perform concerts in virtual spaces.

 ## Band Members
 1. Vox (Lead Vocalist and Lyricist)